Palats/webgpu/README.md

 WebGPU is an API to drive compute & rendering on GPUs from browsers (and others).
 This is to WebGL what Vulkan is to OpenGL.
 This repository implements some effects using both compute & rendering WebGPU APIs:
  - `fire`: A classic demoscene style fire effect.
  - `conway`: A binary Conway [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+ - `conway2`: Another game of life, but with more fancy rendering.
  - `fade`: Trivial example modifying the red channel.
  - `falling`: Trivial compute example, moving data a bit around.
  - `minimal`: Minimalistic render pipeline with no compute.